 Logical operators allow you to combine boolean values and expressions to make more complex decisions.
 The

-three most important logical operators in Python are and
+three most important logical operators in Python are and, or, and

 # Logical operators example